The Exploration of Empires- Swaswati’s Italy Trip Review

 If there was ever a chance to build Rome in a day, would you do it?

 There lies a subtle significance of choices while speaking of making empires.
 It needs time and patience.
-If you hurry, the walls might fall.
-And to be honest, patience always pays off- just look at Rome now.
+If one hurries, the walls might fall.
+And to be honest, patience always pays off, just look at Rome now.
 Standing tall as one of the most sought-after destinations to visit in the world.

-Likewise, I was patient about touring Europe with my beloved.
-It has been my lifelong dream to explore Europe and all its major places with him.
-So this year, I finally got the right chance and the right time to finally lay the foundation stones of my empire – our empire.
-We went on our honeymoon trip to Europe.
+Likewise, she was patient about touring Europe with her beloved.
+It had been her lifelong dream to explore Europe and all its major places with him.
+So this year, she finally got the right chance and the right time to finally lay the foundation stones of her empire – their empire.
+They went on their honeymoon trip to Europe.

-Our major focus was on Italy, although France and Switzerland were also included in our chosen Europe tour package from Thrillophilia.
-We included their service of visa assistance and decided to book the flights from our end.
+Their major focus was on Italy, although France and Switzerland were also included in their chosen Europe tour package from Thrillophilia.
+They included their service of visa assistance and decided to book the flights from their end.

-The entire team of Thrillophilia helped us a lot regarding our appointments, documents, and processes, sending us constant reminders via Emails and WhatsApp texts.
-I must admit, their help throughout the trip has been very beneficial for a smooth journey.
+The entire team of Thrillophilia helped them a lot regarding appointments, documents, and processes, sending constant reminders via emails and WhatsApp texts.
+Their help throughout the trip was very beneficial for a smooth journey.

 The city of seven hills